Best fishing rods for beginners

 Whether you're eager to catch carp, explore rivers for barbel, or enjoy the finesse of waggler fishing, we'll break down the key features to look for and recommend the best fishing rods to kickstart your angling adventure.

-Best beginner fishing rods at a glance
+Best beginner fishing rods at a glance:

 Fishing can be as specialised as you want it to be.
 As a beginner, the excitement often comes from catching a variety of species until you find the one you enjoy the most.
 One of the other great things about fishing is that it can be as affordable or as expensive as you choose.
 Whether you're using a £20 rod or a £2000 setup, you can have an excellent day on the bank.
 Here's a guide to the best beginner fishing rods..

-Best short feeder rod for beginners
+Best value feeder rod for beginners

 Read our full Daiwa Matchman 9ft Mini Method review.